Tephritis formosa: Description

 The adult male of Tephritis formosa is 4 to 5 mm long with wings about 4 mm long.
 The females are about 5 to 6 mm in length with wings of about 4 to 5 mm.
 The thorax and the abdomen are brownish.
 The head shows yellow-reddish eyes.
 The abdomen of the females ends in a tapered ovipositor, while it is rather rounded in males.
 The legs are yellowish.
 These small flies have light beige wings with large dark brown markings and small hyaline areas.
 The apical fork is missing.
 There are only some brown spots at end of veins R4+5 and M.

 Biology

-The host plants for the larva are hawksbeards (Crepis virens), cat's ear (Hypochaeris radicata) and sow-thistle (Sonchus olearius, Sonchus aspera, Sonchus arvensis).
+The host plants for the larvae are hawksbeards (Crepis virens), cat's ear (Hypochaeris radicata) and sow-thistle (Sonchus olearius, Sonchus aspera, Sonchus arvensis).

 Larvae invade the flower heads, causing galls to form.